 - Development should draw on the built and landscape character of the 'host' community and avoid generic layouts and house types. - In larger developments, individual streets or sub-areas should have differentiated characters which can be achieved through the use of different approaches to layout, house designs, or variation in materials and details.
-The aim should be to articulate a design identity for each street of the public planted and coherent design.
+The aim should be to articulate a design identity for each street or cluster, through planned and coherent design.